-- Don't forget the Nuwisha.
-Combine the mind of Bugs Bunny and Wile E Coyote's penchant for surviving his own stunts and you're pretty much got the Nuwisha.
+- Werewolf: The Apocalypse: The Nuwisha were-coyotes are, in theory, benevolent Trickster-mentors.
+In practice... combine the mind of Bugs Bunny and Wile E Coyote's penchant for surviving his own stunts and you've pretty much got the Nuwisha.

 "TOTAL STUPIDITY: Please take it!
 The character is totally stupid, and is even too totally stupid to know it!
 He'll gladly taste unknown potions when offered them.
 He'll gladly charge into the midst of an onrushing horde of bad guys if properly persuaded ("Dey say what about Mom?
 Me am smash dem!").
 He'll even volunteer to test pits and traps for your party!
 And sometimes not even a successful Karmic Save will shed the light of reason upon his dim, feeble mind!
 Note: This does not reflect upon that character's INT score, mind you.
 Even a total genius can act totally stupid at times.
 So take it, O ye mighty spellcasters!
 Blow up friend and foe alike, just because you're so totally stupid that the proper placement of your explosive spells is beyond the grasp of your perpetually befuddled mind!
 Note 2: Yeah, we know.
 But isn't there always someone like this in your party?
 And isn't it about time they got some points for it?"

 - Take the Show-off Drawback in All Flesh Must Be Eaten.
 It's two extra Character Points and the excuse to do whatever you feel like at the time!
 Also fits well with The Real Man.